There are some affiliate links below, but they are all products I highly recommend. For more info, view my disclosure here.

 Dog Foods That are Best For Joint Health

-Joint health problems are common among dogs, especially for seniors.
+Joint health problems are common among dogs, especially for older dogs.
 Ailed joints can lead to mobility problems which can cause pain and discomfort.

 The best food for joints in dogs are those that have glucosamine, chondroitin, Omega 3 & 6 fatty acids, antioxidants and vitamins.

-There are lots of dog foods that are specially made for joint health.
-These help the dog’s cartilage stay healthy, which is important because it reduces the risk of arthritis or other joint problems later on in life.
+There are lots of dog foods that are specially made for joint health, so if you have an arthritic dog it may be a good option.
+These help the dog’s cartilage stay healthy, which is important because it reduces the risk of canine arthritis or other joint problems later on in life.

 When our Ginger was getting older, we started giving her Purina ProPlan Focus because it has glucosamine and Omega-3.

-We also made sure to add fish oil to her meals, as well as treating her to a glucosamine supplement daily.
-It kept her joints nice and healthy until she was 15 years old!
+We also made sure to add fish oil to her meals, as well as treating her to a glucosamine supplement daily to keep our senior dog moving with as healthy joints as possible.
+Joint supplements plus regular exercise (even just a walk around our large yard) kept her joints nice and healthy until she was 15 years old!

 Exercises That Keep Your Dog’s Joints Healthy